avanc13/CS506Project/README.md

 **Key Finding**: Our analyses reveal systematic inequity in MBTA bus service.
 Routes serving high-poverty, high-minority, transit-dependent communities experience **worse reliability** and have their **demand underestimated** by predictive models, creating a feedback loop that perpetuates underinvestment.

 ---
+## Research Questions

+1. Can we accurately predict bus ridership using operational and demographic features?
+2. Are prediction errors systematically related to rider demographics?
+3. Which bus routes are most underserved relative to their community needs?
+4. Does service reliability correlate with neighborhood socioeconomic characteristics?

+---

 ## How to Reproduce Results

 ### 1. Environment Setup